IOC blasts Russia’s Friendship Games for what it says is a violation of the Olympic Charter and politicization of sport | KRDO

 A winter edition of the Friendship Games is also expected to be held in Sochi in 2026, the same year that the Winter Olympics are taking place in Milan and Cortina d’Ampezzo.

-The Friendship Games were first staged in 1984 in the Soviet Union, the same year that the country had boycotted the Los Angeles Olympics that year.
+The Friendship Games were first staged in 1984 in the Soviet Union while the country was boycotting the Los Angeles Olympics.

 “The Olympic Movement strongly condemns any initiative to fully politicise sport, in particular the establishment of fully politicised sports events by the Russian government,” said the IOC.